 About Breakstone, White & Gluck and Our Commitment to Safety

 This holiday season, Breakstone, White & Gluck is committed to sharing tips on toy safety.
 Every toy, every product you buy should be safe to use, but this is not always the case.
 Because of this, our Boston product liability lawyers want to share tips from our experience to help parents and grandparents make safe buying decisions.

 Breakstone, White & Gluck is a top-rated Boston personal injury law firm, with lawyers who have been consistently recognized for excellence over the past 26 years, including by Top 100 New England Super Lawyers, Best Lawyers in America and Martindale-Hubbell.
-Our attorneys have also been recognized for starting our Project KidSafe campaign.
-Through our Project KidSafe campaign, our attorneys work to prevent injuries and deaths by providing critical safety information to families and encouraging use of bicycle helmets.
-To date, we have donated over 20,000 bicycle helmets to children in Massachusetts, with a goal of preventing head injuries.
+Our attorneys have also been recognized for starting our Project KidSafe campaign and working to help prevent injuries and deaths by providing safety education to families.
+To date, we have donated over 25,000 bicycle helmets to children, with a goal of preventing head injuries.

 Learn more about Breakstone, White & Gluck: www.bwglaw.com.
 If you have been injured, our attorneys offer a free legal consultation and can help explain your rights for seeking potential compensation.
 Call 800-379-1244 or 617-723-7676 or use our contact form.

 We encourage parents to watch these videos.